 Requirements for admission to Cal State Fullerton are in accordance with Title 5, Chapter 1, Subchapter 3, of the California Code of Regulations.
 If you are not sure of these requirements, you should consult a high school or community college counselor or the Admissions Office.
+Complete information is available at csumentor.edu/planning.

-Electronic versions of the CSU undergraduate and graduate applications are accessible on the Web at http://www.csumentor.edu.
+Electronic versions of the CSU undergraduate and graduate applications are accessible on the Web at csumentor.edu.
 The CSUMentor system allows students to browse through general information about CSU's 23 campuses, view multimedia campus presentations, send and receive electronic responses to specific questions, and apply for admission and financial aid.

-Applying online via www.csumentor.edu is expected unless electronic submission is impossible, when online applications have been submitted.
-Application in "hard copy" form may be obtained online via www.csumentor.edu as a portable data format (PDF).
-Paper applications may be mailed to the campus admission office.
+Applying online via csumentor.edu is expected unless electronic submission is impossible.
+An acknowledgement will be sent when online applications have been submitted.
+Application in "hard copy" form may be obtained online via csumentor.edu as a portable data format (PDF).